stisa/webgl/README.md

 __NOTE: it is still incomplete and there are probably bugs__

 A couple of examples are provided in `/examples`
-( they are direct translation of js code taken from mozilla tutorials and [webgl-lessons](https://github.com/tparisi/webgl-lessons), so
-don't expect idiomatic nim code, I'll work on improving them )
+( they are direct translation of js code taken from mozilla tutorials and [webgl-lessons](https://github.com/tparisi/webgl-lessons), so don't expect idiomatic nim code.
+I'll work on improving them )

 Using this wrapper
 ------------------